Jen-Harris/portfolio/README.md

 ### Overview :clipboard:

 There are many complex challenges facing LWC.
-We learnt about:
+Including:
  - the complex emotions of **stigma** and **fear of judgement** attached to seeking help with services
  - Women feeling they are **wasting people's time** by seeking help with LWC
  - Differing experiences for users based on **who answers the phone**